emzodls/neuripp/README.md

 1. classify - Given a set of model weights and a fasta file can classify sequences as putative RiPP sequences.
 2. train - Given a set of positive and negative sequences as fasta files, train a specific neural network architecture to optimize its weights.

-A description of the different neural network architectures and NeuRiPP's performance can be found in the bioRxiV.
+A description of the different neural network architectures and NeuRiPP's performance can be found int this [publication](https://rdcu.be/bUlZJ).

+Note: NeuRiPP was trained with inputs from gene callers and open reading frames from sequence data and may give unexpected results for synthetic peptide sequences.

 ## Getting Started